emilypx/appfair.github.io/index.md

 If you can change the name of your organization, the new app name will be used the next time you make a release.
 If you re-name `App-OrgA` to `App-OrgB`, the old `App-OrgA` will automatically disappear from the catalog.
 Note, however, that since the bundle identifier will change from `app.App-OrgA` to `app.App-OrgB`, all the container settings for you app will change, so your users will find that they will not be able to access preferences or resources that were stored in the previous `app.App-OrgA` container.
+This is an unavoidable consequence of renaming your project, so it should not be a decision that is undertaken lightly if your app has a significant number of users who may be forced to manually perform migration tasks.

 ### What files can my app access?

-As a sandboxed app, only a certain set of system files can be accessed without adding the `files.user-selected.read-write` permission to the `Sandbox.entitlements` file and the corresponding
+As a sandboxed app, only local container files and a certain set of system files can be accessed without adding the `files.user-selected.read-write` permission to the `Sandbox.entitlements` file and the corresponding `FairUsage` usage description property in the `Info.plist`.
+With the `files.user-selected.read-write` entitlement enabled, the normal sandboxing rules for file access will come into effect: users will need to explicitly grant access to files, either using the standard system "Powerbox" open panel, or by actions such as dragging a file onto the app's icon.
+Long-term access permissions for files will require that the security-scoped bookmark for URL be persisted by the app and re-used for future access to the file.

 ### How can I open and debug the app in Xcode?